Write and publish poetry

 Research

 Reading, studying and researching the works of masters and other poets is a crucial part of becoming a skilled poet or writer.
-Reading can help you develop a better understanding of the craft, build your vocabulary and improve your ability to convey emotions and experiences through words.
+Reading can help you better understand the craft, build your vocabulary and improve your ability to convey emotions and experiences through words.

-In addition to reading, another important aspect is regular practise.
+In addition to reading, another essential aspect is regular practice.
 Writing regularly can help you develop your unique voice, hone your skills and experiment with different styles and forms of poetry.
-It's also important to seek feedback from others, whether it be from a writing group or a trusted friend or mentor, to help you refine and improve your work.
+It's also important to seek feedback from others, whether from a writing group or a trusted friend or mentor, to help refine and improve your work.

 Writing is a process that takes time to develop and to find your voice.
 Don't be discouraged by rejection or criticism but use it as an opportunity to learn and grow.
 It takes dedication, practice, and a willingness to learn.